y-nedelchev/multibank-playwright-framework/README.md

 Get the page via the page manager fixture

 Use test data via import * as data from '../test-data'

+## Task 2 – String Character Frequency

+This task implements a small TypeScript helper that counts how many times each character appears in a string and outputs the result in order of first appearance.

+### Location

+- Source: `src/task2/char-frequency.ts`
+- Optional test: `tests/task2/char-frequency.spec.ts`

+### Approach

+- Iterate over the string **once**, ignoring all whitespace characters.
+- Use an in-memory array of `{ char, count }` objects.
+- For each new character:
+  - If we already have it in the array, increment `count`
+  - Otherwise, push a new `{ char, count: 1 }` entry
+- At the end, map the list to `"<char>:<count>"` and join with `", "` to match the required output format exactly.

+### Assumptions

+- **Case-insensitive**: the input string is converted to lowercase, so `H` and `h` are treated as the same character.
+- **Whitespace is ignored**: spaces, tabs and newlines are removed before counting.
+- **All other characters are counted**: letters, digits and symbols are treated as valid characters.

 Keep the test short and readable, pushing details into helpers.